kunder-lab/cordova-plugin-kunder-android-shortcuts/README.md

 This Cordova Plugin allows you to create maximum 4 Android Static Shortcuts saving in memory the selected one and get this action to do something in the base application.
 Tested on ionic 1, 2 and 3 based projects.

-## Install and configuration
+## Installing plugin

-First, install the plugin with the following command:
+Install the plugin with the following command:

 ````
 cordova plugin add https://github.com/kunder-lab/cordova-plugin-kunder-android-shortcuts.git
 ````

+## Static shortcuts configuration

-Then, create android-shortcuts.json file with all the information about the shortcuts you want to create (maximum 4 shortcuts):
+Create android-shortcuts.json file in project's root folder with all the information about the shortcuts you want to create (maximum 4 shortcuts):

 ````
 {